mozilla/moztrap/docs/index.rst

 Congratulations!
 If that all worked, you have a functioning instance of Case Conductor for local testing, experimentation, and :doc:`development
 <development>`.

-See the full :doc:`installation` documentation for details and troubleshooting of the above steps.

 Please read the :doc:`deployment` documentation for important security and other considerations before deploying a public instance of Case Conductor.